h0tk3y/turing-machine-interpreter/README.md

 How to run
 ----
-a program expects two files in its working directory:
+The program expects two files in its working directory:

-*machine.in*
+**machine.in**

 Contains a Turing machine description in the following format